tayv/mk1/README.md

 </Listbox.Option>
 ```

-How to update the season shown on initial load
+### How to update the season shown on initial load

 - ` Leaderboard.js``:  ` const [season, setSeason] = useState("season5”);`

+### How to update Google sheets for new season

+- Add new season/cell to each racers gold/silver/bronze/TT overall calculation On AllTime page
+- Make sure any new racers get their own avatar and their all time leaderboard is tied to their respective cell on the current season sheet